HengYangDS/sage-ai-collab/tools/README.md

 **What it does:**

-1. Creates virtual environment (if not exists)
+1. Creates virtual environment (if not exists) - conda recommended, venv as fallback
 2. Installs all dependencies (`pip install -e ".[dev]"`)
 3. Sets up pre-commit hooks
 4. Creates necessary directories (`.logs/`, `.outputs/`, `.cache/`)